AminNasiri63/LLM/README.md

 ---

+# 📝 FineTuneWithDPO_Unsloth.ipynb
+* This Jupyter Notebook demonstrates how to fine-tune a language model using **Direct Preference Optimization (DPO)**.
+The project aligns the **Qwen2.5 model** to generate more desirable outputs based on a dataset of human preferences.
+The project leverages the **Unsloth library** for highly efficient training.

+---

 # 📝 FineTuneWithDPOPhi3.ipynb
 * This Jupyter Notebook is for fine-tuning the **microsoft/Phi-3-mini-4k-instruct model** using **Direct Preference Optimization (DPO)**.
 The project aligns the model with human preferences using the argilla/distilabel-capybara-dpo-7k-binarized dataset.
 * **source code**: [Link](https://github.com/peremartra/Large-Language-Model-Notebooks-Course)